TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/lab.md

 ```
 <br>

-2. Remember the tic-tac-toe board we created in class?
-We are going to start implementing tic-tac-toe.
+2) Remember the tic-tac-toe board we created in class?
+We are going to start implementing Tic-Tac-Toe.

 * User picks a location on the board according to the number:
     ![tic-tac-toe](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcRrA_MowUM-KZXl1CpkrQhi8W505dM3cxZG1787i9qFz8KefqFkIQ)
-    * depending on the position user gave,  update the position of the board to reflect that
+* Depending on the position that the user inputs, update the position of the board to reflect that
-    * print the board out
+* Print the updated board out